 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
 Manufacturers of pharmaceutical products often encounter difficulties in production, especially in scaling up production to commercial batch sizes, which is the stage of production that we have now reached with Tyvaso DPI.
-These problems include difficulties with production costs and yields, quality control and assurance and shortages of qualified personnel.
+These problems include difficulties with production costs and yields and quality control and assurance.
+We may also experience shortages of qualified personnel, particularly at this time when we are seeking to fill a large number of open positions in our Danbury facility.
 There is also a need to comply with strictly enforced federal, state and foreign regulations, including inspections.
-Our facility is inspected on a regular basis by the FDA with respect to the manufacture of Afrezza, most recently in June 2018; however, we anticipate that our facility will need to undergo a pre-approval inspection related to Tyvaso DPI before the FDA will approve the NDA for that product.
-If the FDA makes any major inspectional observations, the approval and launch of Tyvaso DPI may be delayed.
-The COVID-19 pandemic may adversely impact FDA's ability to travel and conduct a pre-approval inspection, including related to a backlog of inspections that has built up over the duration of the pandemic.
+Our facility is inspected on a regular basis by the FDA, most recently in late July 2021 when the FDA conducted a pre-approval inspection related to Tyvaso DPI and a GMP inspection related to Afrezza.
+The onsite portion of these inspections concluded in early August.
+We expect the FDA to deliver a formal establishment inspection report in September.
+If the FDA makes any major observations related to such inspections or in its review of information submitted as part of the NDA, the approval and launch of Tyvaso DPI may be delayed.